fubinf/propra-inf/how-to.md

 ## Section structure

-Sections follow one after another; they cannot be nested.
+Sections follow one after another; they are usually not nested.
 They are marked up using the `[SECTION]` block macro.
 Example:
 ```
 [SECTION::goal::idea]